diegoami/DA_ML_Capstone/solution.md

 ![E_0064_00_52_16.jpg](docimages/other/E_0064_00_52_16.jpg)

-However, what we are interested in is locating the scenes when the warband engages enemies and the game switches to a tactical view, such as a battle in an open field...
+However, what we are interested in is locating the scenes when the warband engages enemies and the game switches to a tactical view, such as a battle in an open field or in a village...

 ![E_0060_00_44_20.jpg](docimages/other/E_0060_00_44_20.jpg)